-Sometimes, those we think of as friends can be the bullies.
+Sometimes, someone you think of as a friend could be the bully.
 Just because someone is your friend, it doesn’t make it OK for them to make you feel bad.
 If they are upsetting, hurting or humiliating you, that is bullying and it is not acceptable.

 Bullying and looking different